Barbarak17/Sand_Mouse_Experiment/README.md

 the case of the dead sand mouse

-Jupyter notebook to compare the gene names in the two data files and examine rate of expression of genes.
+Jupyter notebook to compare the gene names in two data files and examine rate of expression of genes.